tomheaton/mcjty-website/docs/1.12/tile-entity/sync/sync.md

-Check out [[Render Block TESR / OBJ-1.12|More complex dynamic TESR with animation (dynamic)]] for a tutorial on such a tile entity.
+Check out [More complex dynamic TESR with animation (dynamic)](./render.md) for a tutorial on such a tile entity.